Dwarph/dwarph.github.io/data/casestudies/dogracer.md

 Dog Racer didn't set the world on fire, and probably didn't sell any extra Leap2s, but it did provide us with a good set of spatial interaction learnings for 2D screens, which we were then able to pass onto customers and users of our devices.

-We managed to turn what was quite a high pressure, tight deadline into a fun activity which whilst still lives in infamy inside of Ultraleap, ended up having some real world worth to designers and developers of 2D applications.
+We managed to turn what was quite a high pressure, tight deadline into a fun activity.
+Whilst it still lives in infamy inside of Ultraleap, it ended up having some real world worth to designers and developers of 2D applications.